deweyjose/jswarm/README.md

 ## Overview

-JSWARM is a Java-based project that leverages OpenAI's API to create a chatbot with various functionalities.
-The project is structured using Maven and includes multiple modules such as `core` and `repl`.
+JSwarm is a Java-based library that supports simple agentic workflows.
+It provides an annotation-driven approach to define specialized "agents" and their functions, leveraging large language models to manage conversation flows.
+This modular design helps developers create flexible chatbots and coordinate different agents in a maintainable and extensible manner.

 ## Modules